Lebanese man held in Iran expected to go home on Tuesday

 Lebanon’s general security chief Abbas Ibrahim told Reuters on Monday that Lebanese detainee Nizar Zakka, who has US residency, would be freed by Iran on Tuesday and that Ibrahim would return with him to Lebanon.

-Lebanon’s president and foreign minister have urged Tehran to grant an amnesty to Nizar Zakka, who was detained in 2015 and sentenced in 2016 to 10 years in prison and a $4.2 million fine for “collaborating against the state”.
-Ibrahim said:
+Lebanon’s president and foreign minister have urged Tehran to grant an amnesty to Zakka, who was detained in 2015 and sentenced in 2016 to 10 years in prison and a $4.2 million fine for “collaborating against the state”.

 A photograph distributed on Lebanese media showed Zakka and Ibrahim sitting together and smiling, with Iranian and Lebanese flags displayed on a table next to them.

-Iran’s semi-official Fars news agency, citing an unnamed source, earlier said Zakka would be handed to Hezbollah, a Lebanese Shia group founded in 1982 by Iran’s elite Revolutionary Guards Corps.
+Iran’s semi-official Fars news agency, citing an unnamed source, earlier said Zakka would be handed to Hezbollah, a Lebanese Shi’ite group founded in 1982 by Iran’s elite Revolutionary Guards Corps.

-Asked about that report, Ibrahim said it had caused “confusion”.
+Asked about the Fars report, Ibrahim said it had caused “confusion”.
 Hezbollah is the most powerful armed force in Lebanon as well as being part of the governing coalition in Beirut.

 Zakka, an information technology specialist with permanent residency in the United States, vanished in Iran in 2015 after being invited by a government official to attend a conference there.
-Iranian media said later that he had been detained by the Revolutionary Guards for alleged ties to US security services.
+Iranian media said later that he had been detained by the Revolutionary Guards over its allegations that he had ties to US security services.

 The US State Department said he was being held unjustly and in 2016 called for his release.